jcalvarado1965/go-stepflow/README.md

    ]
 }
 ```
 The flow has an id and description (both are descriptive only and do not affect execution).
-The `startAt` property tells the engine which step the flow starts at.
+The `startAt` property tells the executor which step the flow starts at.
 The single step in this flow (id `array-constant`) is of type `constant`.
 A step's `id` must be unique within a flow.
 A `constant` step transforms the flow by setting the flow data to the contents of the `value` property, an array of integers in this case.
 Not very useful yet.

 ## web-method step
-The `web-method` is the workhorse of the engine.
+The `web-method` is the workhorse of the executor.
 Most business logic would be executed through a `web-method` step.
 It takes the flow data and makes an POST HTTP request to a given endpoint, and sets the flow data to the response body.
 Here is the previous example with an added `web-method` which POSTs the constant array to an endpoint:
 ```json
 {
    "id": "simple-workflow",